 - General liability insurance protects the business if customers are ever injured as a result of the machine or a product purchased from it.
 This insurance helps to protect the business in the event of a lawsuit.

 - Commercial property insurance protects the business against the financial loss it could face if its inventory or equipment is damaged in an event like a fire.

 - Commercial auto insurance covers legal fees and medical bills that could result if a company-owned vehicle was involved in a car accident.

-- Workman’s comp insurance covers medical bills, lost wages, and other expenses that could occur if an employee were injured while on the job.
+- Worker’s comp insurance covers medical bills, lost wages, and other expenses that could occur if an employee were injured while on the job.

 At its onset, a business may be small enough that the business owner can service and maintain all of the machines on their own.
 As routes grow and a business expands, it may be time to hire employees.
 According to Payscale, vending machine route drivers make an average salary of $36,000 per year.

-In addition to budgeting for employee salaries, a business that hires staff will also need to budget for expenses like workman’s comp insurance, paid time off, and health insurance contributions.
+In addition to budgeting for employee salaries, a business that hires staff will also need to budget for expenses like worker’s comp insurance, paid time off, and health insurance contributions.